Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: System Details

-Upon receiving a packet, each border router performs the following steps: \begin{enumerate} \item Check if the packet is a reservation packet (e.g., based on a flag in the packet header).
+Upon receiving a packet, each border router performs the following steps: \begin{enumerate} \item Check if the packet contains a reservation.
 If not, treat it as best-effort traffic. \item Verify the authenticity of the reservation information in the packet to ensure that the packet is using bandwidth of a valid reservation.
 The border router only needs to recompute $A_K$ and $V_K$, and compare the latter to the one in the packet to verify the validity of the reservation.
 If the authentication fails, the packet is dropped. \item Check if the timestamp $\ts$ in the packet is recent---i.e., between $t - \delta - \Delta$ and $t+\delta$, where $t$ is the current time, $\delta$ is the maximum clock skew, and $\Delta$ is the maximum packet age---and that it falls within the validity period of the reservation.
 If this is not the case, treat the packet as best-effort traffic.
-Otherwise continue with the next step. \item Monitor the bandwidth use of the traffic using the flyover, see \cref{sec:policing}. \item Forward the packet with priority if there is still sufficient bandwidth available in the reservation, otherwise forward with best effort.
+Otherwise continue with the next step. \item Monitor the reservation traffic, see \cref{sec:policing}. \item Forward the packet with priority if there is still sufficient bandwidth available in the reservation, otherwise forward with best effort.
 Packets are not dropped to ensure that benign bursts of traffic---which can occur through network elements that are not under the control of the source---do not degrade performance to below best-effort performance. \end{enumerate}

 Since reservation traffic is prioritized over best-effort traffic, it will be able to pass, even if the network is congested.
 However, unused bandwidth from a reservation is not wasted, since it is still available for best-effort traffic.